asyncvlsi/ocaml_act/README.md

+## Introduction

+The OCaml `Act` library has three main goals.
+First, it makes it easier to write programs in the `Act` language.
+Second, it greatly simplifies the compiler, making it easier to change the act langauge, and especially to add optimization directives.
+Third, it makes it easier to write tools that operate on the act language by providing a simple intermediate representation.

+In addition, it aims to provide better error messages and testing for free using the OCaml ecosystem.

 ## Motivation
 The way a compiler generally works is that it takes a text file, and then does a bunch of computation to turn the text into an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 This tree represents the structure of the langauge in the file.
 For example, the following c code
 ```